 In this price range, the main difference from those in a lower price bracket is the quality of the components used to build them.

-You will likely notice a better sound quality, which can be important for those people with better speakers, or those who like listening to music more.
+You will likely notice a better sound quality, which can be important for those with better speakers or those who like listening to music more.

-You will also likely get a few extra features like pre-out connections for connecting to power amplifiers.
+You will also get a few extra features like pre-out connections for connecting to power amplifiers.

-If these AV amps aren’t what you are looking for, you might want to check out cheaper receivers.
+If these AV amps aren’t what you want, you could check out more expensive receivers.

-But, if a standard surround sound speaker system is all you need, then any of these high-quality AV receivers are a great option.
+But, if a standard surround sound speaker system is all you need, then any of these high-quality AV receivers is an excellent option.

 About The Author